WarRiders/EtherscanApi/README.md

 # Etherscan API wrapper for .NET
-Library provides asynchronous bindings for some of [Etherscan API](https://etherscan.io/apis) calls with possibility to rate limit requests made by client instance.
+This library provides the asynchronous bindings for some of the [Etherscan API](https://etherscan.io/apis) calls with possibility to rate limit requests made by the client instance.

-Please note, that this lib do not convert WEI to `decimal` type and provides this values as `BigInteger`.
+Please note, that this lib does not convert WEI to `decimal` type and provides these values as `BigInteger`.

 ## Features
 - Built using [TAP](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap)
-- Embedded rate limiting to follow Etherscan API restrictions
+- Embedded rate limiting to follow the Etherscan API restrictions
 - Provides exceptions for 'rate limit' or 'invalid API key' errors

-Sadly wrapper covers not all API calls (especially PRO) but this may change someday.
+Tise wrapper does not cover all API calls (especially PRO).
+This may change soon.

 ## Usage examples
 ```c#